makingdevices/SolarCharger/README.md

 <!-- GETTING STARTED -->

 ## Build one
-NOT RECOMMENDED AS THE DEVICE IS UNDER DEVELOPMENT
+Documentation is updated.

+1. Get the gerber files for the latest version: [V1.0](https://github.com/makingdevices/SolarCharger/blob/main/Gerber/SolarCharger_v1.zip)
+2. Send them to a PCB manufacturer ([Our Sponsor is PCBWAY][sponsor-url])
+3. You should solder all the components in the board. ([The schematic is available here v1.0][schematic-url])

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Instructions of use:

-- As soon as you connect a battery, the output voltage will be activated.
+As soon as you connect a battery, the output voltage will be activated.
-- The solar panel can go from 3V to 20V, as it uses the chip BQ24210.
-It will protect the battery if the voltage is too high.

 Protections: